Retirement and Honors 2003+

 Move to Salemtowne

-In 2009, Ed and Jean moved from their house on Royall Drive to Salemtowne, a Moravian-based continuing care retirement community just a few miles away.
-Salemtowne is a wonderful home, with splendid neighbors, excellent food, and a spacious apartment.
+In 2009, Ed and Jean moved from their house on Royall Drive to Salemtowne, a Moravian-affiliated continuing care retirement community just a few miles away.
+Salemtowne is a wonderful home, with splendid neighbors, excellent food, and a cozy apartment.
 As Ed says, “we have landed in a wonderful place.”

-What’s best about Salemtowne is the combination of old friends from Wake Forest — including Anne Atkins, Dick and Betty Mae Barnett, Carl and Lucille Harris, the late Ben Seelbinder, and many others — plus new friends from other places.
-Everyone has interesting lives and experiences to share.
-Ed and Jean love the community spirit, the dining room, and the many varied programs.
-They also love being able to stay so close to the campus.
+What’s best about Salemtowne is the combination of lifelong friends from Wake Forest (including Dick and Betty Mae Barnett and other Royall Drive neighbors!) — with new friends from other places.
+Residents have interesting lives and experiences to share.
+Ed and Jean love the community spirit, the dining rooms, the varied activities, and the kind, capable staff.
+They also appreciate being able to remain so close to the campus and in Winston-Salem.